-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 12. It’s All About Backlinks

-Backlinks are important, that’s without much contention within the SEO community.
+Backlinks are important; that’s without much contention within the SEO community.
 However, exactly how important is still debated.

-Some SEOs will tell you that backlinks are one of the many tactics that will influence rankings and not the most important.
+Some SEO pros will tell you that backlinks are one of the many tactics that will influence rankings and not the most important.
 Others will tell you it’s the only real game-changer.

 What we do know is that the effectiveness of links has changed over time.
 Back in the wild pre-Jagger days, link-building consisted of adding a link to your website wherever you could.